Knee Pain on the Front of Your Joint? Learn Why.

 Cause & Symptoms

 Chondromalacia Patella is very similar to PFPS, and many consider them to be the same condition.7 You can think of it as advanced PFPS where abnormal joint friction has caused the cartilage on the underside of the kneecap to become damaged.
-The symptoms and causes remain largely the same other than genetic risk factors for poor cartilage repair making some more vulnerable than others.7
+The symptoms and causes remain largely the same other than genetic risk factors for poor cartilage repair making some individuals more prone to chondromalacia than others.7

 Treatment usually involves a combination of resistance exercise, stretching and activity modifications similar to that of PFPS.
 If the condition persists it could eventually lead to patellofemoral osteoarthritis.